sakuttomon/CS416-Sound/notebook.md

 Online Sequencer labels notes one octave higher than the standard piano labeling that this Chiptune Synthesizer project follows.
 This entry serves as a reminder that the frequencies calculated from the MIDI file notes are accurate, and the notes being an octave higher on the Online Sequencer web interface is just a slightly different visualization of mapping frequencies to note numbers.

+### 11/19/24 - MIDI Program Numbers

+Today, I began the functionality in my **Chiptune Synthesizer** project to generate basic waveforms based on the information of each note per MIDI instrument.
+As mentioned in earlier entries, I wanted to incorporate multiple musical parts, such as a melody, bassline, and percussion for greater musical expression and allow me to use different waveforms for each part.

+The `pretty_midi` library I'm using fortunately provides an `is_drum` boolean for each instrument, allowing me to easily determine which instrument notes will go under the percussion wave track.
+For non-drum instruments, I had to figure out which ones become a melody or bassline.
+This is where the `program` of an instrument comes in.

+[General MIDI](https://en.wikipedia.org/wiki/General_MIDI) (GM) is a format many electronic musical tools adhere to.
+Within these conventions, there are 128 instrument sound programs organized by type, e.g. piano, organ, guitar, bass, etc. As such, I can apply specific waveforms depending on the program number of the instrument as I increment through each one from the input MIDI.

+To make the bassline part I wanted to do, I would determine which instruments contain a program number between 32-39 (GM states bass is 33-40, we're accounting for zero indexing), then apply a basic waveform exclusive to that set of instruments.
+This [Soundation article](https://soundation.com/music-genres/how-to-make-chiptunes) on how to make chiptune music reinforced my idea
+that triangle waves' more rounded and softer sound nature befits the backline complement role that bassline instruments often serve.

+### 11/19/24 - Online Sequencer MIDI Export Shenanigans

+With my research towards MIDI program numbers in the previous entry, I wanted to confirm if Online Sequencer, the tool where I've retrieved all of my input MIDIs to test the chiptune synthesizer, followed the General MIDI (GM) requirements.
+I ended up sequencing singular notes for every instrument Online Sequencer offered, then ran those exported MIDIs through my project, logging the program number for each instrument.

+The exported MIDIs I sequenced are contained in the [`midi-assets/instruments`](code/chiptune-synthesizer/midi-assets/instruments/) directory of the project, while the results of my testing is outlined in [`program-info.md`](code/chiptune-synthesizer/midi-assets/instruments/program-info.md) within the same folder.
+Although Online Sequencer names its instruments differently, there's a noticeable correlation with the GM program numbers.

+For instance, Online Sequencer's _Acoustic Guitar Classic_ instrument has a program number of 24, which seemingly aligns with GM's _Acoustic Guitar (nylon)_ of program 25 (difference by 1 due to zero indexing).
+So it is safe to say that Online Sequencer sufficiently adheres to the GM specifications despite their deviated naming conventions.

+However, I found an issue with 1 of Online Sequencer's [58 instruments](https://onlinesequencer.net/wiki/Instruments), specifically the **synthesizer** instrument in the electronic category.
+The libraries I use to parse MIDIs (`pretty_midi` and `mido`) are unable to process MIDIs that contain this instrument, raising an `OSError: data byte must be in range 0..127`.
+Some [discussions](https://github.com/mido/mido/issues/63#issuecomment-253860552) explain that MIDI data bytes should never be larger than 127, so it appears that this synthesizer instrument isn't properly transcripted when exporting an Online Sequencer track to a
+MIDI file.

+Given the popularity of the `mido` library and that this problem only occurs with a singular instrument, I'm inclined to agree that this particular instrument causes corruption that is more the fault of the Online Sequencer tool's export abilities than this project's MIDI processing library.
+With this error acknowledged, I believe my chiptune synthesizer program behaves as expected, properly throwing an error when encountering corrupt MIDIs.